Apple-User-163/CS_Project/README.md

 It has the ability to calaculate the interest to be pad for vaious different types of loans and various deposits (Recurring Deposit and Fixed Deposit).
 I am currently in the process of adding a loop to allow it to be rerun without having to re-execute the file.

 ### **All changes have to be made first to the 'experimental' branch then pushed to 'main'.
-Including updating the 'README.md' file**
+This includes updating the 'README.md' file**